pirl/pirl-docs/content/masternodes/Pirl Masternode token change how to/_index.en.md

 ---
-title: Pirl Masternode token change how to
+title: Pirl Masternode token change how to...
 weight: 5
 disableToc: true
 ---

 ## Overview

-This guide will help ypu change the token on the Masternode **the one-click-masternode setup users will not have to do this!**
+This guide will help you change the token on the Masternode **the one-click-masternode setup users will not have to do this!**